U.S. Treasury calls reveal 'deep concern' over South Korea banks' North Korea plans: document

 The U.S. Treasury Department was not immediately available for comment, outside office hours.

 The U.S. Treasury Department held telephone conference calls, on Sept.
-20 and 21, with the seven South Korean banks, including NongHyup, Woori Bank (000030.KS) and state-controlled Industrial Bank of Korea (IBK) (024110.KS), three sources with direct knowledge of the matter previously told Reuters.
+20 and 21, with the seven South Korean banks, including NongHyup, Woori Bank and state-controlled Industrial Bank of Korea (IBK), three sources with direct knowledge of the matter previously told Reuters.

 All seven have branches in New York.